Yangff/sfll_re/README.md

 ```sh
 python3 main.py -i ./target/benchmarks/sfll_hd/dfx_sfll_k256_h32.bench -e ./target/bin/DfX_64bit
 ```
 3. The result will give you two possible complementary bitstreams with `H` and `N-H`.
 If you can set `H`, they are both solutions of the original circuit.
-Or, you can choose THE solution that has a `H` close to the `flipped` count, which indicated by the value of internal node.
-You can also get two possible result directly from the `flipped` bits, which can be done without the assist of an oracle.
+You can also get two/three possible results directly from the `flipped` bits, which can be done without the assist of an oracle.
 In fact this whole thing can run without an oracle with some tiny modify.